 General Requirements

 Successful completion of the Managed Object Conformance testing and its prerequisites are required before starting the Association Management test phase.
-Also, a completed Testing Registration Form must be submitted to NeuStar, Inc prior to testing.
+Also, a completed Testing Registration Form must be submitted to Neustar, Inc prior to testing.

 Scope of Testing